fkmiec/goscript/README.md

 	    Exports the named binary to the local directory and removes source and binary from project.
   --delete string
 	    Delete the specified compiled command.
 Removes .go extension from source file so it remains recoverable.
+  --restore string
+	    Restore a command after delete or export operation.
+Restores .go extension to the source file and recompiles.
   --goget|-g string
 	    Go get an external package (not part of stdlib) to pull into the project.
   --recompile